Last revised: May 8, 2023

 As head of the Erie at the time Drew earned a substantial profit by speculating on and manipulating the company's stock.
 Between 1866 and 1868 he partnered with Jay Gould and James Fisk to prevent Cornelius Vanderbilt from taking control of the Erie.

-During this time the Erie Railroad was one of the most successful systems in the country and what essentially started as an argument between the Vanderbilt and Gould turned into a battle of wills as Vanderbilt attempted to corner Erie's stock.
+During the mid-19th century the Erie was one of the nation's most successful systems.
+What began as an argument between Vanderbilt and Gould turned into a battle of wills as "Commodore" attempted to corner Erie's stock.

 The timing of this incident essentially ruined Drew.
 Three years later the financial panic of 1873 occurred and forced him into bankruptcy with no significant assets or means of income he was destitute.